iROSA-lab/tiago_dual_pick_place/README.md

 ### (Optional) Launch simulation
 `roslaunch tiago_dual_pick_place pick_place_sim.launch`

+By default the pal-gripper is used as end-effector.

 ### Launch Pick & Place pipeline
 `roslaunch tiago_dual_pick_place pick_place.launch`

+Optional gripper argument: as of right now, pal-gripper is the default and the other available option is robotiq.

 This command starts both the Pick & Place server and client.